 She wasn’t welcome here, I had long since realised that bargaining, especially with unfamiliar entities, was futile, completely futile!

-Actually, in fairness, Grief was the only one who said it like it is (for someone who didnt speak!).
+Actually, in fairness, Grief was the only one who said it like it was (for someone who didnt speak!).
 She was clear.
 ‘This is final, she’s not coming back, get to acceptance, I’ve somewhere to be.’
 Grief never cared about me, she didn’t pretend to and I respected her for that on some level!

 She didnt come to make things better.